azonedev/ubuntu-run/README.md

 ## Contribution

 Feel free to contribute by adding more scripts or improving existing ones.
-Follow the [contribution guidelines](CONTRIBUTING.md).

 ## License